-Winners of Tourism Experience of the Year, Festival Kidz Gold Award and Inclusive Tourism Award, Just So Festival aims to create memories treasured by families year-round and has a pioneering approach to accessibility, enabling families with all needs and preferences to enjoy and participate together.
+Winners of Festival of the Year, Tourism Experience of the Year, Best Practice Award, Festival Kidz Gold Award, Inclusive Tourism Award and Attitude is Everything’s Gold Award, Just So Festival aims to create memories treasured by families year-round and has a pioneering approach to accessibility, enabling families with all needs and preferences to enjoy and participate together.

 Rowan Hoban and Sarah Bird, Directors of Wild Rumpus who produce large scale immersive outdoor family arts events in natural landscapes, set up Just So Festival in 2009 to create a spellbinding weekend where families could step out of their day to day lives, be immersed in incredible stories and moments of wonder together, and experience world class, breathtaking outdoor arts.

 They say “We love to plot and plan for the next Just So Festival just days after the last one, when our heads are still full of magic and and ridiculousness – what better inspiration than our festival families whose phenomenal sense of tribal community knocks our socks off every year.
 We hunt high and low throughout the UK and beyond to find the very best performers and artists who we think can bring the festival to life.
 We love incorporating Just So traditions with new and exciting ground-breaking outdoor arts which we hope will create the most incredible memories.
 So roll on 2018 and in the words of the great Maurice Sendak ‘Let’s make mischief of one kind or another‘.”